 Electrical Technology General Info

 Electrical Technology is a great program for those who wish to combine wiring skills with industrial electronic fundamentals.
-Building on the Industrial and Commercial Wiring program, students will develop additional skills in industrial controls and will use the latest technologies for electronic motor drives, and plant automation.
-Further studies include electrical control of temperature, pressure and liquid flow.
+Building on the Industrial and Commercial Wiring program, students will develop additional skills in industrial instrumentation and use the latest technologies for electronic motor drives and plant automation.
+Further studies include process control of temperature, pressure and liquid flow.
 Upon completion of the Electrical Technology program, graduates are fully prepared to enter today’s competitive job market.